 This problem is not easy to solve, as it is difficult for regulatory bodies to address platforms whose very functioning is kept secret.

 fbTREX provides open technology solutions and research-quality datasets useful to researchers interested in discovering, investigating, and addressing the social impacts of personalisation algorithms.
 We hope to foster interdisciplinary cooperation and knowledge-sharing among a growing, global community in the production of evidence-based critiques of personalisation algorithms based on the perspectives and priorities of people and cultures outside of Palo Alto.

-So far, fbTREX has contributed to peer-reviewed publications and other important reports around elections and referendums in 14 countries, and continues to support emergent research and experimentation, discovering diverse ways of reusing its datasets.
+So far, fbTREX has contributed to peer-reviewed publications and other reports, and continues to support emergent research and experimentation, discovering diverse ways of reusing its datasets.
 The time-sensitive, filtered news feed content collected by fbTREX provides empirical evidence for data analysts to study real patterns around ongoing observations of the social problems presented by personalisation algorithms.

 fbTREX can also facilitate investigations into algorithmic discrimination and data exploitation, as it is ideal for comparing different users’ news feed content and advertisements based on parameters like gender, political orientation, age, likes, device, etc. This can help use gain insights into issues we have for instance seen in reports of advertisers excluding protected groups from seeing their ads through Facebook.
 We wish to support strategic litigation to this end and to aid in efforts by regulatory authorities to investigate whether they can adequately address issues which arise from personalisation algorithms.